luckeluz/luckeluz.github.io/_drafts/2023-10-02-airflow-101-trigger-rules.md

 **Note:** The code examples of this article with instructions to execute them are available at the linked [Github Repo](https://github.com/luckeluz/airflow-101).

-### Task dependencies - the basics
+## Task dependencies - the basics
-In Airflow, trigger rules are what controls whether a task will run based on the status of its dependencies.
+Before diving into trigger rules, it's important to understand Airflow task dependencies.

-So, let's start with the below example to understand what are dependencies.
+So, let's start with the below example.

 ```python
 ...